High Blood Pressure (Hypertension)

 Long-standing high blood pressure often affects the body gradually and silently, meaning damage can develop long before symptoms appear.

-How high blood pressure affects the body
+How does high blood pressure affect the body?

 • Heart attack: